 A few years ago, there were few Flutter jobs on the market, but now, there is more and more each day.
 Only at LinkedIn, there are 12.6k at the moment.

 Building apps with Flutter is fast!
-Not only apps are being written lots faster than the native ones, but there is also single code base for mobile, web and desktop, ‘cos Flutter project can be run on mobile, web and desktop.
-So, instead of having 3 teams, you pay for one, THE SUPERFAST ONE :) math is pretty clear here.
+Not only are apps being written lots faster than the native ones, but there is also a single code base for mobile, web, and desktop, ‘cos Flutter project can be run on mobile, web, and desktop.
+So, instead of having 3 teams, you pay for one, THE SUPERFAST ONE :) The math is pretty clear here.

 Flutter is all about the UI.
 In Flutter, we OWN each pixel on the screen, so there’s nothing it can not be done on the UI part.
 The only variable here is the time – something takes more or something takes less to write.
 So, you can let your designer get carried away here, no problem :)

 Performance is native, or almost native.
-You don’t have a feel that app built with Flutter is not a native one.
+You don’t have a feeling that an app built with Flutter is not a native one.
 Apps run at 60fps.

-Besides JIT compiler(that Dart uses in debug mode, for fast development), it uses AOT(ahead of time) compiler when building in release or profile mode.
+Besides the JIT compiler(that Dart uses in debug mode, for fast development), it uses the AOT(ahead of time) compiler when building in release or profile mode.

-AOT compiles Flutter app into machine code(supported architectures x86_64, armeabi-v7a, and arm64-v8a), so you can expect fast start and better performance then in debug mode.
+AOT compiles the Flutter app into machine code(supported architectures x86_64, armeabi-v7a, and arm64-v8a), so you can expect a fast start and better performance than in debug mode.

 ..
 And for the end

-If you’re a developer, thinking of starting to learn some new technology, choose Flutter!
+If you’re a developer and thinking of starting to learn some new technology, choose Flutter!